Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Experiment Details

+As a single-pass feed-forward method, our latent posing model offers a clear advantage in efficiency with a per-case inference time of approximately $0.6$ seconds.
+This speed is comparable to the feed-forward auto-rigging method~\cite{MIA} and significantly faster than other baselines~\cite{NGC,hunyuan3domni}, imposing minimal overhead on the overall 3D production workflow.

-\subsection{Experiment Details}
+\section{Experiment Details}

-\subsubsection{Data}
+\subsection{Data}

 During training, we augment our data by synthesizing random, anatomically plausible finger poses to compensate for the limited range of finger motion in the original dataset.
-Furthermore, following the approach in \cite{MIA}, we apply a canonical global transformation to align the orientation of the input shape, which effectively facilitates the pose modeling by simplifying its spatial distribution.
+Furthermore, following \citet{MIA}, we apply a canonical global transformation strategy to align the orientation of the input shape, which effectively facilitates the pose modeling by simplifying its spatial distribution.

+For quantitative evaluation, we construct a test set comprising poseable 3D shapes entirely unseen during training.
+To simulate the topological imperfections common in raw AI-generated assets, such as fused limbs or self-occlusions, we process the source meshes using the alpha-wrapping remeshing technique to generate the input shape, while the original meshes prior to remeshing serve as the ground truth.
+It is worth noting that the quantitative comparison (\cref{tab:comparison}) is conducted on a particularly challenging pose subset characterized by a high frequency of proximal limbs and severe self-contacts.
+This evaluation setting is specifically designed to assess the robustness of various methods against complex input defects.